 Fish waste was once historically discharged back into the sea routinely, during the processing of the catch.
 Today the discharge of this waste is coming under increased scrutiny in fish quota regulations globally.
 The EU has already implemented regulations against doing it.
 If it is not discharged while at sea, transporting untreated waste takes up valuable cargo space on board the vessel.

 Therefore, there is an abundance of fish waste.
-This means that it can be a potentially valuable resource, from which high-value products can be obtained.
-It’ a great source of minerals, proteins and fat.
-It’s also, a rich source of proteins that can be utilized as low cost substrates for microbial enzyme production.
+This means that after fish waste processing it can be a potentially valuable resource, from which high-value products can be obtained.
+It' a great source of minerals, proteins and fat.
+It's also, a rich source of proteins that can be utilized as low cost substrates for microbial enzyme production.
 Plus, it has long been known to be a useful soil amendment, a natural source of nitrogen.

 Value of this Waste